 Introduction to Azure App Service on Linux

-Web App is a fully managed compute platform that is optimized for hosting websites and web applications.
+Azure App Service is a fully managed compute platform that is optimized for hosting websites and web applications.
 Customers can use App Service on Linux to host web apps natively on Linux for supported application stacks.
-The following sections lists the application stacks that are currently supported.
+The Languages section lists the application stacks that are currently supported.

 App Service on Linux supports a number of Built-in images in order to increase developer productivity.
 If the runtime your application requires is not supported in the built-in images, there are instructions on how to build your own Docker image to deploy to Web App for Containers.